LAOF: Robust Latent Action Learning with Optical Flow Constraints: Introduction

 \section{Introduction}

 In recent years, latent action learning based on large-scale, action-free datasets has attracted increasing attention for its superior pretraining efficiency and scalability \cite{mccarthy2025towards, yu2025survey, ai2025review}.
-Among the emerging approaches \cite{edwards2019imitating, schwarzer2020data, schmidt2023learning, ye2022become, liu2025stamo}, the Latent Action Policies (LAPO) paradigm \cite{schmidt2023learning} has played a pivotal role in enabling the unsupervised training of latent action models (LAMs), significantly accelerating the development of scalable embodied foundation models \cite{ye2024latent, bjorck2025gr00t, bu2025agibot, huang2025enerverse}.
+Among existing approaches \cite{edwards2019imitating, schwarzer2020data, schmidt2023learning, ye2022become, liu2025stamo}, the Latent Action Policies (LAPO) paradigm \cite{schmidt2023learning} has played a pivotal role in enabling the unsupervised training of latent action models (LAMs), facilitating scalable embodied foundation models \cite{ye2024latent, bjorck2025gr00t, bu2025agibot, huang2025enerverse}.
 The core idea of LAPO is to jointly train an inverse dynamics model (IDM) and a forward dynamics model (FDM) within an autoencoding framework using a reconstruction objective, allowing latent actions to encode the changes between consecutive observations.

 However, the original LAPO implicitly assumes that all changes between consecutive observations are solely caused by the agent’s actions, as in scenarios like robot manipulation on static backgrounds \cite{o2024open, khazatsky2024droid, liu2023libero}.
 Unfortunately, this assumption does not hold for real-world large-scale videos, where environmental dynamics are not exclusively driven by the agent but may also rise from stochastic factors, such as moving background objects \cite{stone2021distracting}.
-Moreover, relying solely on reconstruction without explicit physical constraints can lead latent action representations to become entangled with visual appearance, rather than accurately capturing the agent’s motion.
+Moreover, relying solely on reconstruction without explicit physical constraints can lead latent action representations to become entangled with visual appearance, rather than accurately capturing the agent’s physical motion.